I am currently vertical and ventilating and creatively engaged” in Portsmouth, New Hampshire.

-After decades of being devoted to camera/darkroom work, I began exploring the digital image in 1990.
+In addition to an overview of my evolving digital images, the website douglasprince.com also contains the results of my decades-long devotion to camera/darkroom work, vintage silver prints and photo-sculptures.
+I began exploring the digital image in 1990.
 In addition to my love of the photographic image, these explorations include an appreciation of the aesthetic and creative potential found in painting and printmaking.
-This ongoing digital work is exhibited on line at Douglas D. Prince.com and now both as digital images and exhibition prints on Doug Prince Art Work.
-I am currently vertical and ventilating and creatively engaged in Portsmouth, NH.
+Selected digital work is exhibited on line at Doug Prince Art Work

 – Octavio Paz, The Labyrinth of Solitude